finki-mk/OS/synchronization/src/main/java/mk/ukim/finki/os/synchronization/exam18/kol1/g1/README.en.md

     // todo: complete this method according to the text description

     try {
-      // todo: The variable in should provide the readLine() method int n = Integer.parseInt(s.readLine().trim());
+      // todo: The variable s should provide the readLine() method int n = Integer.parseInt(s.readLine().trim());
       this.matrix = new int[n][n];